bukot/tintintoril/README.md

                     made map go to static mode on load by default

+                    added loottype <word> <a> to get all or coins, or what ever you want to specify.  <a> is optional and will get all.<word>
+                    if omitted will just get <word> or 1.<word>

+                    tloot now reports looter to mud and locally tells you what you are looting

+                    added mapdir and ttdir variables to hold the path to file locations and incorporated them into all save and read aliases

                in combat.tt
                     revamped alias t<digit> for targeting to work better and report via local says